 - ECONO operation can only be set when the unit is running.
 Pressing the OFF button causes the setting to be canceled, and the " 🥆 " disappears from the LCD. - ECONO operation is a function which enables efficient operation by limiting the power consumption of the outdoor unit (operating frequency). - ECONO operation functions in AUTO, COOL, DRY and HEAT modes. - In case ECONO operation is selected in QUIET operation, QUIET operation will be canceled.
-DOW/FEELU and ECONO apartice apart has used at the same time. - POWERFUL and ECONO operation cannot be used at the same time.
+ROW/FREU and ECONO approximation computing and at the page time. - POWERFUL and ECONO operation cannot be used at the same time.
 Priority is given to the function of whichever button is pressed last.